Nicolas-Ho/Taco-Tuesday/README.md

 ### Final Thoughts

 Thanks for reading this little project of mine.
-I familiarized myself with a lot of Tableau features along the way and I hope this can serve as a little showcase of it.
+I familiarized myself with a lot of Tableau features along the way and I hope this can serve as a showcase of it.